tomhoyland/abc/README.md

   _So, to get there, consider..._

-  - What Capabilities, structures or resources need to change, whether they are in your own control, your teams or your organisations?
+  - What Capabilities, structures or resources need to change, whether they are in your control, your teams or your organisations?
     - What Processes?
 Metrics?
 Rules?
 Policies?
 Reward and Recognition systems?
 Organisational Structures?
 Tools?
 Information?
 Technologies?
 Money?
     - **What do you need** to get there?
   - What kind(s) of changes are these?
 Doing more of something?
 Doing less of something?
 Stopping something?
 Starting something?